bertofurth/Seagate-Central-Debian/HOWTO-Samba-File-Sharing.md

      apt-get install wget

 Install the wsdd tool as follows.
-The "gpg" tool and most of the other dependancies of wssd should should already be installed as part of installing samba so installing this tool will not consume much extra space on the system.
+The "gpg" tool and most of the other dependencies of wssd should already be installed as part of installing samba so installing this tool will not consume much extra space on the system.